Singapore vs Hong Kong Company Incorporation: A Comparison

-Moreover, the Singapore Government introduced a FTC pooling system in 2011 to give businesses greater flexibility in their FTC claims, reduce the taxes payable on foreign income, and to simplify tax compliance.
+Moreover, the Singapore Government introduced an FTC pooling system in 2011 to give businesses greater flexibility in their FTC claims, reduce the taxes payable on foreign income, and to simplify tax compliance.

-Importantly, for foreign sourced service income, the IRAS always determine the “fixed place of operation”, before deciding on the tax exemption.
+Importantly, for foreign-sourced service income, the IRAS always determines the “fixed place of operation”, before deciding on the tax exemption.
 It refers to a place of management, an office, or a certain amount of floor space, with a degree of permanence and regular usage.
 Merely leasing an office doesn’t qualify if only auxiliary activities are carried out from the said premises.

 Singapore Tax Residency – Certificate of Residence

 The Authority usually takes into account from where the management and control of the company was exercised while deciding the residency of a company and issuing a Certificate of Residence (COR).

 The factors, which determines if the control and management were indeed carried out from Singapore, include the decision-making body’s power to raise finance and control the company’s bank accounts; approve accounts; appoint those who manage the company’s day-to-day operations; declare dividends; as well as decide on matters relating to mergers/acquisitions/joint ventures.
 Also, it is important for getting the COR that the directors live and keep the books and records of the company in Singapore.

 Some examples in which companies may find it hard to convince IRAS about their Singapore tax residency can be an investment holding company owned by a non-Singapore entity having passive sources of income or receiving only foreign-sourced income.
 Another instance can be of the Singapore branch of a company with its headquarters overseas.